We’ve all done silly things to save money.

 The first is at my house.
-The lot next to me is full of blackberries, some of which extend over the fence into my yard.
+The lot next to me is full of blackberries, some extending over the fence into my yard.
 Another option is along the fence above the track and field at the local high school where I walk my dogs.
 Furthermore, my parents own 5 acres in the country and have multiple blackberry patches to choose from.

 Granted, it’s only one type of berry, but I can pick more than I know what to do with every summer.
-Typically, I can freeze several pounds for use throughout the winter (when fruit is most expensive), as well as give some to family and friends.
+Typically, I can freeze several pounds for use throughout the winter (when the fruit is most expensive) and give some to family and friends.

 I haven’t yet explored selling my berries, but it’s another option with such an abundance just sitting around.